We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 滿足 is the kind of happiness that involves being satisfied and content.

-This can also suggest the actions of "to satisfy", "to meet the needs of".
+This can also suggest the actions of “to satisfy,” and “to meet the needs of.”

 In Japanese, the Kanji for this word is an alternate Chinese form.
 You can see and select this version at the right (recommended only if your audience is specifically Japanese).